 1 tsp flavoring (vanilla, almond, or butter work great)

-2 Tbs water (start with this and add more as needed a tsp at a time while stirring until the icing is smooth)
+2 Tbs water (start with this and add more as needed a tsp at a time while stirring until the icing is smooth)1 lb confectioners sugar, or approximately 4 cups (I use my kitchen scale and weigh it out)

 1 Tbs meringue powder